Index

 Tooth Extractions Occurring in Hospital

-Information is also available on the number of tooth extractions of permanent teeth which occur in hospital for those aged 0-19 years.
+Information is also available on the number of tooth extractions of permanent teeth which occur in hospital under general anaesthetic for those aged 0-19 years (with numbers rounded to the nearest five with counts fewer than eight not presented).
 The majority of extractions are due to dental decay particularly among younger children.

 Access to routine care and emergency treatment from March 2020 to the end of 2021 was severely impacted by the COVID-19 pandemic.
-To limit COVID-19 transmissions, dental practices were instructed to close and cease all routine dental care from the 25th March 2020 to 8th June 2020.
+To limit COVID-19 transmissions, dental practices were instructed to close and cease all routine dental care from the 25 March 2020 to 8 June 2020.
 This included all routine dental care including orthodontics, all aerosol generating procedures, offering patients with urgent needs appropriate advice and prescriptions over the telephone, and ceasing all face-to-face urgent care.
 However, in reality, many practices did not offer routine check-up appointments again until Spring / Summer 2021.
-Routine check-ups will pick up dental problems early, and it is likely that with no routine check-ups the numbers of children and young people requiring further additional treatment or more severe treatment will increase.
-This has been compounded as most dental surgeries – when they did re-open – had a backlog of patients requiring check-ups and treatment.
-Furthermore, there is anecdotal evidence that it is increasingly difficult to register with a new dental surgery or obtain an appointment for those not already registered with a surgery.
+Routine check-ups will pick up dental problems early, and it is likely that with no routine check-ups the numbers of people requiring further additional treatment or more severe treatment will increase.
+This will be compounded as most dental surgeries when they did open had a backlog of patients requiring check-ups and treatment.

-The impact of the recent cost of living crisis, with a high inflation rate and increased costs particularly relating to energy and food, could have an adverse impact on children’s oral health.
-With an increasing number of people – from anecdotal evidence – having problems affording to heat their home and provide adequate food for their family, it is likely that there will be more people not buying toothpaste or new toothbrushes, and not accessing dental health care.
-Despite dental health care being free for children, it may incur additional costs in terms of taking time off work to accompany children and travel costs.
+It is possible that the cost of living crisis has further impacted adversely on oral health.
+With an increasing number of people having problems affording to heat their home and provide adequate food for their family, it is likely that there will be more people not buying toothpaste or new toothbrushes, and not accessing dental health care.
+Dental health care for adults – even on the NHS – incurs a cost, and despite dental health care being free for children, it may incur additional costs in terms of taking time off work to accompany children and travel costs.

 Strategic Need and Service Provision